 - Certain markets in which the Sub-Funds may effect their transactions are over-the-(xvi) counter or interdealer markets.
 The participants in such markets are typically not subject to credit evaluation and regulatory oversight as are members of "exchangebased" markets.
 To the extent a Sub-Fund invests in swaps, derivative or synthetic instruments, or other over-the-counter transactions, on these markets, such Sub-Fund may take credit risk with regard to parties with whom it trades and may also bear the risk of settlement default.
 These risks may differ materially from those entailed in exchange-traded transactions which generally are backed by clearing organisation guarantees, daily marking-to-market and settlement, and segregation and minimum capital requirements applicable to intermediaries.
 Transactions entered directly between two counterparties generally do not benefit from such protections.
 This exposes the Sub-Funds to the risk that a counterparty will not settle a transaction in accordance with its terms and conditions because of a dispute over the terms of the contract (whether or not bona fide) or because of a credit or liquidity problem, thus causing the Sub-Fund to suffer a loss.
 Such "counterparty risk" is accentuated for contracts with longer maturities where events may intervene to prevent settlement, or where the Company has concentrated its transactions with a single or small group of counterparties.
 In addition, in the case of a default, the respective Sub-Fund could become subject to adverse market movements while replacement transactions are executed.
 The Sub-Funds are not restricted from dealing with any particular counterparty or from concentrating any or all of their transactions with one counterparty.
 Moreover, the Sub-Funds have no internal credit function which evaluates the creditworthiness of their counterparties.
 The ability of the Sub-Funds to transact business with any one or a number of counterparties, the lack of any meaningful and independent evaluation of such counterparties' financial capabilities and the absence of a Regulated Market to facilitate settlement may increase the potential for losses by the Sub-Funds. - (xvii) There is a risk that agreements and derivatives techniques are terminated due, for instance, to bankruptcy, supervening illegality or change in tax or accounting laws.
-In such circumstances, a Sub-Fund may be required to cover any losses incurred. - Furthermore, certain transactions are entered into on the basis of complex legal documents.
+In such circumstances, a Sub-Fund may be required to cover any losses incurred.
+Furthermore, certain transactions are entered into on the basis of complex legal documents.
 Such documents may be difficult to enforce or may be the subject of a dispute as to interpretation in certain circumstances.
-Whilst the rights and obligations of the parties to a legal document may be governed by Luxembourg law, in certain circumstances (for example insolvency proceedings) other legal systems may take priority which may affect the enforceability of existing transactions. - (xviii) With regard to investment in warrants investors should note that the leverage effect of investment in warrants and the volatility of warrant prices make the risk attached to the investment in warrants higher than in the case with investment in equities.
+Whilst the rights and obligations of the parties to a legal document may be governed by Luxembourg law, in certain circumstances (for example insolvency proceedings) other legal systems may take priority which may affect the enforceability of existing transactions.